 You can directly download the Polkawallet wallet from their website.
 After installation ensure you create a backup of the wallet.

 Crypto.com is a multi-cryptocurrency Defi wallet.
-It is a non-custodial wallet which is available for both Android and iOS operating system.
+It is a non-custodial wallet that is available for both Android and iOS operating systems.

-The only negative part about this wallet is that in order to create the wallet, you do need to go through KYC and also create a backup.
-The best part about this wallet is that you get $50 worth of CRO coins if you stake 1000 CRO coins using it.
+The only negative part about this wallet is that in order to create the wallet, you do need to go through KYC.
+You will be able to create a backup in case if you lose your mobile device.
+At the moment they are running an offer wherein you get $50 worth of CRO tokens if you stake 1000 CRO coins..

 It has an easy to comprehend user interface and you can set up a fingerprint scan or a four-digit pin or both to access the wallet.
 For more information, you can visit their website.

-User can store their DOT coins in this wallet and participate in staking without any hassle.
-It is another mobile wallet on our list that is non-custodial.
+User can store their DOT tokens in this wallet and participate in staking without any hassle.
+It is another mobile Polkadot wallet on our list that is non-custodial.

-Cobo Wallet is an all in one mobile wallet that supports both Android and iOS operating system.
+Cobo Wallet is an all in one mobile wallet that supports both Android and iOS operating systems.
 It is a multi-cryptocurrency wallet that supports dApps.

 It is a non-custodial wallet wherein the custody is held by the user and Cobo.
 It is an open-source wallet and joint custodial wallet.

-It supports almost all cryptocurrencies and also DOT coins.
-You can easily use its interface to stake you DOT coins without any issue.
-If you are interested in using this wallet then do create a backup for safety.
+It supports almost all cryptocurrencies and also DOT tokens.
+You can easily use its interface to stake your DOT tokens without any issue.
+If you are interested in using this Polkadot wallet then do create a backup for safety.

 In the End:

 Every Polkadot wallet listed here comes with additional security than a regular desktop wallet.
-But not all Polkadot wallet come with such security features.
+But not all Polkadot wallets come with such security features.

-I feel using a mobile wallet is more convenient than a desktop wallet as you can access them on the go.
+We feel using a mobile wallet is more convenient than a desktop wallet or a hardware wallet as you can access them on the go.
 Almost all cryptocurrency exchanges now have their own apps.
 You use these wallets to directly send or receive crypto assets from any exchange.

-I still prefer either a hardware wallet or a desktop wallet for a long time HODLing of some of my crypto assets and I would recommend the same for you too.
+We still recommend either a hardware wallet or a desktop wallet for a long time HODLing of your crypto assets.

 Over to You: